joflucki/ecdsa-attacks/README.md

     return (r, (F(h(m)) + a * r) / F(k))
 ```

 Here, the nonce is deterministic, but is built using both the message and the private key.
 In addition, those values are passed in a hash function, which is hard to reverse.
 In theory, recovering $k$ using the techniques from challenge \#2 and \#3 seems to be impossible.
 However, the hash function used is SHA256, which has an output of 256 bits.
 This is small when compared to the required size of 384 bits.
-In challenge \#1, the nonce was only 32 bits smaller than the required size, and we were able to recover the nonce using a lattice-attack.
+In challenge \#1, the nonce was only 32 bits smaller than the required size, and we were able to recover the nonce using a lattice attack.
 In this case, the nonce is 128 bits smaller than the required size.
 Theoretically, we can use the same attack on this challenge, by simply adapting the bound $B$.
 In this case, the bound $B=2^{256}$.

 ```python
 B = pow(2, 256)